Trauma: Nonviolent Coping with Injuries

 The emergence of a Trauma

 Trauma can be triggered by experiences of violence as well as by an accident, an operation, a stay in the hospital, the sudden loss of a relative, or neglect in early childhood.
-According to trauma expert and psychotherapist Peter A. Levine, it is the physical feeling of hopelessness associated with fear, that is essential for the development of a trauma.
+According to trauma expert and psychotherapist Peter A. Levine, it is the emotion of hopelessness associated with fear, that is essential for the development of a trauma.

 When we are acutely threatened, we mobilize enormous energies to protect and defend ourselves.
 We duck, dodge, turn away, stiffen, and contract.
 Our muscles tense up so that we can fight or flee.
 But if these activities are ineffective, we freeze or collapse.
 1